 Stock Market Seasonal Patterns Conclusion

 Seasons patterns can be useful, but they can also be traps if we blindly follow them.
-Risk management must always be used to control losses, yet that may also mean getting out of some trades which would have otherwise been profitable if the favorable seasonal statistics play out.
+Risk management must always be used to control losses, yet that may also mean getting out of some trades that would have otherwise been profitable if the favorable seasonal statistics played out.

 Before putting your capital to work based on seasonal patterns you may wish to do more thorough research.